 Since many people cannot practice Pilates and get to the gym, I've added optional weight training into my routines.
 Using 3, 5, or 8 pound weights (women) and 8, 10, or 12 pound weights (men), students execute arm exercises with added resistance to strengthen and tone the biceps, triceps and even the delicate wrist and forearm muscles (excellent for staving off carpal tunnel).
 Moreover, by employing Pilates breathing and positioning while using weights, students learn to use the upper back and arms rather than the neck and shoulders.

 This in turn leads to fewer stiff necks and headaches.

 Almost anyone of any age can begin Pilates.
-My oldest client is 76 and has noticed (so have we all!) a marked improvement in her strength and coordination as well as a straighter spine.
-If you are seriously overweight you might want to reduce your abdominal girth before embarking on Pilates.
+My oldest client is 78 and has noticed (so have we all!) a marked improvement in her strength and coordination as well as a straighter spine.